 The periods of the characters of rhythmic lights should be selected in accordance with location specific navigational requirements and results of corresponding risk assessments.
 Historically, periods of up to 30 seconds have been used for major landfall lights.
 Where possible, it is recommended to limit the rhythmic character length to 16 seconds (to be verified by trials).

 In order to maintain spatial awareness, eclipse length of a group flashing light should not exceed 8 seconds (to be verified by trials).
-When longer eclipse is required to avoid confusion with other lights, introduction of a fixed and flashing character is recommended to retain spatial awareness at close ranges.
-Fixed flashing should also be considered for shorter eclipses when high speed craft or close manoeuvring to the aid to navigation is expected.
+When longer eclipse is required to avoid confusion with other lights, introduction of a fixed/flashing character is recommended to retain spatial awareness at close ranges.
+Fixed/flashing should also be considered for shorter eclipses when high speed craft or close manoeuvring to the AtoN is expected.

 Considerations for flash length selection

-To ensure that their quick lights can be discriminated, an authority should preferably choose the rates for all its quick lights to be 60, very quick lights 120, and ultra quick lights 240 flashes per minute.
-The repetition rate for ultra quick lights should not exceed 300 flashes per minute because at faster rates the sequence of flashes might resemble appearances of steady light in some circumstances.
+To ensure that their quick lights can be discriminated, an authority should preferably choose the rates for all its quick lights to be 60, very quick lights 120, and ultra-quick lights 240 flashes per minute.
+The repetition rate for ultra-quick lights should not exceed 300 flashes per minute because at faster rates the sequence of flashes might resemble appearances of steady light in some circumstances.

-Discrimination of different rates of flashing is not immediately easy unless there is a ratio of at least three to one between the rates.
-If this ratio cannot be attained, particular care will be required if flashing, quick, very quick and ultra quick lights of the same colour in the same area are to be correctly and readily identified.
+Discrimination of different rates of flashing is not easy unless there is a ratio of at least three to one between the rates.
+If this ratio cannot be attained, particular care will be required if flashing, quick, very quick and ultra-quick lights of the same colour in the same area are to be correctly and readily identified.
 Other distinctions should be made, if possible, between the characters, such as making periods clearly dissimilar or the numbers in groups different.

 The term "long flash", which is used in the descriptions of the long-flashing light and of the light characters reserved for south cardinal marks, means an appearance of light of not less than 2 seconds duration.
 The term "short flash" is not commonly used and does not appear in the Classification ([1]).
 If an authority requires discrimination between two flashing lights that only differ in having flashes of different durations, then the longer flash should be described as "long flash" and be of not less than 2 seconds duration, and the shorter flash may be described as "short flash" and should be between 0.3 to 0.5 seconds (needs a reference), but not more than one third of the duration of the longer flash.

 Several countries have defined specific rhythmic character subsets for use mainly on their floating marks.
-Examples of national flash characters are provided in Annexes.
+Examples of national flash characters are provided in the Annexes.

 Methods like implementing different rhythmic characters of lined-up AtoN lights, for example, increasing the number of flashes of lateral buoy lights (gates) in accordance with the distance along the channel can be used to increase the spatial awareness of the mariner.